Arkaprava-Gupta/function-key-lock-software/README.md

 5) F8: increase brightness

 **NO**
-REBOOTs
+1)REBOOTs
-REGISTRY EDITS
+2)REGISTRY EDITS
-COMPLEX SETUPS procedures or complex UI
+3)COMPLEX SETUPS procedures or complex UI
-Turning antivirus off
+4)Turning antivirus off

 **Purpose:**
 It was created for my needs on a laptop on which I have to press the fn key and F1-F3 or F7-F8 keys for volume or brightness controls.